AKROGIS/Park-Observer/Park Observer/Documentation/Protocol Specification.md

 not editable and requires no dialog, or that the database schema is defined by other drivers, and some attributes are not collected in the survey.

-The dialog properties are based on the [QuickDialog](https://github.com/escoz/QuickDialog) as the form editor.
-While QuickDialog may have supported more properties than defined below, the following are the only ones typically used by Park Observer and the only ones that will be supported in the future.

  * `title`
  * `grouped` (o)
  * `sections`